 Then the wrestlers do some walking around too.
 This is your chance to pick who you like best.
 Obviously, that’s going to be based entirely on the colour of their ‘mawashi’ (the belted knickers they wear).

 The seats are all arranged around the dohyō (sand-covered ring, pictured below).
-Women aren’t allowed to touch it, because of some crap about ‘impurity’, which is the only thing about sumo we didn’t like when we found out about it.
+Women aren’t allowed to touch it, because of some crap about ‘impurity’, which is the only thing about sumo I didn’t like when I found out about it.
 Hopefully the rise of feminism and even women’s sumo in Japan will improve things in the near future though.

 The actual wrestling

 If you go with someone who lives in Japan who understands it, it’ll make it much better.
 Our friend Tom informed us that Gagamaru Masaru, a Georgian sumo wrestler, is known as ‘Lady Gaga-maru’.
-So he is now our favourite one and we even looked out for him when we were watching it on TV in Naoshima.
-That’s how much we got into it.
+So he is now my favourite one.
+I even looked out for him when we were watching it on TV in Naoshima.
+That’s how much we got into it…

 Save and share: how to watch sumo in Tokyo, Japan